ChrisTordi/Digital-Scholarship-Blog/README.md

 This repository was created as an exercise of implementing a Jekyll static site.
 It contains blog posts by the interns, including reflections about the work done over a term, thoughts about conferences the interns jointly attended, and biographies about each intern.

-The benefits of static sites, like Jenkyll, include: no upkeep, no hidden information, and it can be run from Github
+The benefits of static sites, like Jenkyll, include: no upkeep, no hidden information, and it can be run from Github.
+Even with these benefits, we are chosing to continue our blog on Wordpress.
+We found that working with multiple collaborators was more difficult with a static site.